 The agent used metadata.create_all() instead of Alembic migrations.
 The project docs explicitly say "NEVER use create_all() in production."
 It didn't check.

-Yeah.
-Passwords in source control.
+Awesome!
+Passwords in source control!

 The agent ran the test suite, got a failure, and dismissed it as "pre-existing."
 It wasn't; our CI ensures everything is green before merge, so any failure on the agent's branch was caused by the agent's branch.
 This is documented in the project's CLAUDE.md.
 The agent didn't look.